-Maternal investment and/or temperature impact performance in both lizard species.
+Maternal investment and/or temperature impact performance in both species.

 Both when and without controlling for body size, we found a statistically significant two-way interaction between maternal yolk investment and incubation temperature in the 25cm burst of juveniles of L. guichenoti (SVL as covariate: estimate + SE = -0.41 + 0.20, 95% CI = -0.81– -0.01, Fig 2d, Tables S4-S5).
-While in the cold incubation temperature individuals coming from the yolk control treatment tended to have slower running bursts, in the hot incubation treatment the tendency was in the opposite direction, with control individuals being faster at running 25 cm.
-However, analyses of posteriors did not yield any significant comparison, so we interpret this interaction with caution.
+While in the cold incubation temperature individuals coming from the yolk control treatment tended to have slower burst running speed, in the hot incubation treatment the tendency was in the opposite direction, with control individuals being faster at running 25 cm.
+However, contrasts created using the posterior distribution of parameters did not yield any significant comparison, so we interpret this interaction with caution.

-In L. delicata, we found that juveniles from the yolk removed treatment took longer to run the 1m long track than those from yolk control treatment (SVL as covariate: estimate + SE = -0.27 + 0.1, 95% CI = -0.46– -0.08, Fig 2a, Tables S3 and S5), both when body size was included as covariate and when not.
+In L. delicata, we found that juveniles from the yolk removal treatment took longer to run the 1m long track than those from yolk control treatment (SVL as covariate: estimate + SE = -0.27 + 0.1, 95% CI = -0.46– -0.08, Fig 2a, Tables S3 and S5), both when body size was included as covariate and when not.
 However, we did not find any effect of incubation temperature, maternal investment or the 2-way interaction between them in neither the 25 cm burst speed or the distance travelled (Fig2a-c, Tables S3, S5).

-In both species, trials where individuals had a faster burst speed also took shorter to travel the full 1m rack (L. delicata: estimate + SE = 0.42 + 0.06, 95% CI = 0.29–0.54, Table S3; L. guichenoti: estimate + SE = 0.51 + 0.06, 95% CI = 0.4–0.62, Table S4).
+In both species, trials where individuals had a faster burst speed also took shorter to travel the full 1m rack (L. delicata: within-individual correlation + SE = 0.42 + 0.06, 95% CI = 0.29–0.54, Table S3; L. guichenoti: within-individual correlation + SE = 0.51 + 0.06, 95% CI = 0.4–0.62, Table S4).

 Antipredator behaviour is affected by early thermal environment and maternal investment in L. delicata but not in L. guichenoti

-The time to activity after a simulated predatory attack was affected by the 2-way interaction between incubation temperature and maternal yolk investment in L. delicata (estimate + SE = -1008.81 + 503.67, 95% CI = -2023.9– -22.82, Table S3) after controlling for body size.
-While in the yolk control treatment individuals reared at both hot and cold temperatures showed similar time to activity, in the yolk reduced treatment individuals reared at hot temperatures took longer to be active again after a simulated predatory attack (Figure 3b).
+The time to activity after a simulated predatory attack depended on both incubation temperature and maternal yolk investment treatment in L. delicata (interaction estimate + SE = -1008.81 + 503.67, 95% CI = -2023.9– -22.82, Table S3) after controlling for body size.
+While in the yolk control treatment individuals reared at both hot and cold temperatures showed similar activity time, in the yolk reduced treatment individuals reared at hot temperatures took longer to be active again after a simulated predatory attack (Figure 3b).
 However, the comparison of the posteriors was non-significant (HPDI: -9.024 – 26.115), so we interpret this 2-way interaction with caution.
 When body size was removed from the model, incubation temperature had a significant effect on hiding time and time to activity: individuals reared at hot temperatures spent more time hiding (estimate + SE = 486.62 + 229.06, 95% CI = 39.17– 940.23, Table S5) and took longer to be active again after a predatory attack (estimate + SE = 656.5 + 250.09, 95% CI = 173.99–1150.97, Table S5).
-Antipredator response of L. guichenoti (Tables S4-S5) was not influenced by early incubation temperature, maternal investment or the 2-way interaction between these factors neither when and without correcting for body size (Fig3c,d, Table S4).
+This suggested that treatment effects on these behavioural traits are driven by the impacts they have on body size.
+Antipredator responses of L. guichenoti (Tables S4-S5) were not influenced by early incubation temperature, maternal investment or their interaction between these factors neither when and without correcting for body size (Fig3c,d, Table S4).